Mintbase/Grants-Program/applications/bundlr-integration-harmonic.md

 - Convert internal application into an application usable by the public.
 - Define a functioning UX for the system.
 Design and build a UI to suit.
-- Provide users with the option to prefund upload.
+- Provide users with the option to prefund Bundlr.
 - Keep track of user states and histories.
- - Merging the two mint transaction and the upload transaction into a single signed transaction (if possible), otherwise create user flows that require both to take place and handle edge cases.
+ - Merging the two transaction(Funding bundlr + mint) into a single signed transaction (if possible, this is experimental), otherwise create user flows that require both to take place and handle edge cases.

 | Number | Deliverable   | Specification                                                |
 | -----: | ------------- | ------------------------------------------------------------ |